-Half Butter Half Evo Oil Tart
+Half Butter Half EVO Oil Tart

 Here are some suggestions for oil-based shortcrust preparations: